dbeley/rymscraper/README.md

 Python API to extract data from rateyourmusic.com.

-Warning : Be aware that an excessive usage of this can make your IP address banned by rateyourmusic.
+Warning : Be aware that an excessive usage of this can make your IP address banned by rateyourmusic for a few days.

 ## Requirements